dtaylor113/ai-slideshow/README.md

 - **Right panel:** Analysis text and image prompt displayed elegantly
 - **Background status:** Footer shows next image progress once admin enables generation
 - **Hover previews:** Thumbnail hover reveals generated art next to the source photo
-- **Toggle original:** Button to compare original photo vs generated artwork
+- **Click-to-toggle:** Tap the main image (or press space/enter) to compare original vs generated artwork
 - **Responsive:** Works on desktop and tablet

-## Hosted Mode Defaults
-- The slideshow starts in view-only mode, serving curated artwork from `photos/generated/` with no waiting.
+- **Slideshow-only as default:** The app loads in view-only mode (no controls), serving curated artwork from `photos/generated/` instantly.
-- A settings gear in the footer unlocks admin mode (password `football`) to start or stop new AI generations.
+- **Show details toggle:** Bottom-center pill (and the spacebar) switch between full UI and kiosk view; the choice persists per browser session.
+- **Image click swap:** Click the main image to toggle between generated and original (if available).
+- **Shuffle without repeats:** Slideshow cycles through every image before repeating and gives priority to freshly generated art.
+- **Queue intelligence:** Newly generated artwork is surfaced within the next few slides before the queue reshuffles for another lap.
+- **Admin unlock:** Settings gear (password `football`) reveals generation controls when you want fresh AI renders.
-- Playback controls let viewers pause/resume the slideshow and choose a speed between 3 and 30 seconds (default 8s).
+- **Playback controls:** Play/pause and 3–30 second speed selector (default 8s).
-- History refreshes automatically every three minutes so all open browsers see the latest creations once generation is running.
+- **Auto-refresh:** History refreshes every three minutes so all viewers see new art once generation restarts (refresh keeps the queue order unless new files arrive).
-- Missing thumbnails/originals are pruned automatically; the filmstrip shows “Loading thumbnails…” until content is ready.
+- **Thumbnail spinner & pruning:** Filmstrip waits for “Loading thumbnails…” to resolve; missing files are pruned automatically.
-- When the original photo is unavailable, the 🎨/📸 toggle shows a friendly notice instead of interrupting the slideshow.
+- **Friendly notices:** If the original photo is missing, the toggle click shows a gentle notification instead of an intrusive alert.

 ## Project Structure